Quantitative-Big-Imaging/Quantitative-Big-Imaging-2015/Exercises/02-Description-KNIME.md

 1. Create an 'Image Converter' node
  1. Connect this node with the 'Image Reader'
  1. Right click and select 'Configure'
- 1. Select 'DOUBLETYPE' for the Target Type
+ 1. Select 'FLOATTYPE' for the Target Type
  1. _This node converts the image to a double/floating point value so we can add fractions of a value to it, and it won't start clipping or saturating when the value exceeds 255_

 #### Generating Noise